This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What can I do to keep my child's teeth healthy?

-- A child younger than 2 years needs to have his teeth brushed twice a day.
+- A child younger than 2 years needs to have his or her teeth brushed 2 times each day.
 Brush your child's teeth with a children's toothbrush and water.
-Your child's healthcare provider may recommend that you brush his teeth with a small smear of toothpaste with fluoride.
+Your child's healthcare provider may recommend that you brush your child's teeth with a small smear of toothpaste with fluoride.
 Make sure your child spits all of the toothpaste out.
-Before your child's teeth come in, clean his gums and mouth with a soft cloth or infant toothbrush once a day.
+Before your child's teeth come in, clean his or her gums and mouth with a soft cloth or infant toothbrush once a day.

 - Thumb sucking or pacifier use can affect your child's tooth development.
-Talk to your child's healthcare provider if your child sucks his thumb or uses a pacifier regularly.
+Talk to your child's healthcare provider if your child sucks his or her thumb or uses a pacifier regularly.

 What can I do to create routines for my child?

 - Plan for family time.
 Start family traditions such as going for a walk, listening to music, or playing games.
 Do not watch TV during family time.
 Have your child play with other family members during family time.
 Limit time away from home to an hour or less.
 Your child may become tired if an activity is longer than an hour.
-He may act out or have a tantrum if he becomes too tired.
+Your child may act out or have a tantrum if he or she becomes too tired.

 What do I need to know about toilet training?

 Toilet training can start between 18 and 24 months of age.
 Your child will need to be able to stay dry for about 2 hours at a time before you can start toilet training.
-He will also need to know wet and dry, and when he needs to have a bowel movement.
+He or she will also need to know wet and dry.
+Your child also needs to know when he or she needs to have a bowel movement.
 You can help your child get ready for toilet training.
 Read books with your child about how to use the toilet.
-Take him into the bathroom with a parent or older brother or sister.
-Let him practice sitting on the toilet with his clothes on.
+Take your child into the bathroom with a parent or older brother or sister.
+Let him or her practice sitting on the toilet with his or her clothes on.

 What else can I do to support my child?